valantonini/AStar/README.md

 The world is represented by a WorldMatrix that is essentially a matrix of the C# short data type.
 A value of 0 indicates the cell is closed / blocked.
 Any other number indicates the cell is open and traversable.
+It is recommended to use 1 for open cells as numbers greater and less than 0 may be used to apply penalties or expediency to movement through those nodes.

 The world grid can be indexed via either: